noir-lang/noir/docs/docs/developers/contracts/resources/common_patterns/authwit.md

 We have cases where we need a non-wallet contract to approve an action to be executed by another contract.
 One of the cases could be when making more complex defi where funds are passed along.
 When doing so, we need the intermediate contracts to support approving of actions on their behalf.

-To support this, we must implement the `is_valid_public` function as seen in the snippet below.
+To support this, we must implement the `spend_public_authwit` function as seen in the snippet below.

 #include_code authwit_uniswap_get /noir-projects/noir-contracts/contracts/uniswap_contract/src/main.nr rust